February 24, 2026

 How many events per year justify buying a photo booth?

-The honest answer: it depends on your software tier.
-With Lite software (~$42/month billed annually), buying a Classic Kiosk ($2,499) breaks even at 9 events in year one and just 3 events/year ongoing.
-With Plus software ($125/month billed annually), the break-even is roughly 10 events in year one.
-As a rule of thumb: if you're consistently running 10+ events per year, buying pays for itself quickly.
-Under 8 events per year, renting is almost always cheaper.
+The honest answer: it depends on your software tier and time horizon.
+With Lite software ($499.99/year billed annually), buying a Classic Kiosk ($2,499) breaks even at 8 events in year one and about 2 events/year ongoing; on a 3-year horizon, buying starts to win at roughly 4 events/year.
+With Plus software ($1,499.99/year billed annually), the year-one break-even is roughly 10 events and the 3-year crossover is around 6 events/year.
+With Pro software ($2,499.99/year billed annually), the year-one break-even is roughly 6 events against the $799/day Pro rental baseline, the 3-year crossover is around 4 events/year, and the ongoing break-even after hardware is paid off is about 3 events/year.
+As a rule of thumb: if you're consistently running 10+ events per year, buying pays for itself quickly across every tier.
+The year-one break-even itself depends on your tier—roughly 6 events on Pro, 8 on Lite, and 10 on Plus—so below your tier's threshold, renting is almost always cheaper in year one.

 Get Started